extremenetworks/Virtual_EXOS/GNS3_EXOS-VM_Guide.md

 #### Step 7: Setting up GNS3
 1. A Setup Wizard should show up when you open GNS3.
 Select "Local GNS3 VM" and click next.
-2. Click on "VMware" -> Select your GNS3-VM -> and select the same CPU's and RAM you picked in Step 4.3. -> Click Next
+2. Click on "VMware" -> Select your GNS3-VM -> and select the same CPUs and RAM you picked in Step 4.3. -> Click Next
 3. Your GNS3-VM should now start booting up.
 Wait for it to boot, and uncheck all boxes and click finish on the GNS3 wizard.
 4. Close the Preferences window -> Continue without saving -> Yes -> Name your Project, and click OK.